francoisjacquet/rosariosis/INSTALL.md

 RosarioSIS is a web based application which relies on other facilities such as a web server, PHP server-side scripting, and PostgreSQL database server.

-For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `gettext` & `mbstring` extensions).
+For RosarioSIS to work you must first have your web server working, PostgreSQL working, PHP working (including the `pgsql`, `gettext`, `mbstring`, `curl` & `xmlrpc` extensions).
 Setting these up varies a lot with platform, operating system, and distribution so it is well beyond to scope of this brief install document.

 RosarioSIS was tested on: